madebits/madebits.github.io/r/linux-csman.md

 ##### Key Files

-You are asked by default about any **key files** before entering the password.
-Key files are part of the password and up to 1024 first bytes are used from each key file hashed (SHA256) and appended to password.
-Hashed are sorted, so order of specifying key files does not matter.
-You can specify key files one by one, or press *Enter* key without a path to stop.
+You are asked by default to specify **key files** before entering the password.
+Key files are part of the password.
+Up to 1024 first bytes are used from each key file hashed (SHA256) and appended to password string.
+Hashes are sorted, so order of specifying key files does not matter.
+You can specify key files one by one, or press *Enter* key without a path to stop (or use *Enter* key without any key file to skip key file entering). `Tab` competition for paths works in key file entry prompt.

 If you do not want to be asked about key files use `-k` option.
 Key files can be specified also in command-line using one or more `-kf keyFile` options.
-Even if you use `kf keyFile` you will be still asked in command-line for any additional ones, unless you specify `-k`.
+Even if you use `-kf keyFile` you will be still asked in command-line for any additional ones, unless you specify `-k`.

 ##### Using Sessions